SAMBA

 The SAMBA study aimed to investigate whether the introduction of a new, evidence-based treatment model in the municipal health service for people with hip and knee osteoarthritis led to:

-- better quality of the treatment, i.e. whether the treatment was more in line with treatment recommendations
+- better quality of treatment, i.e. whether the treatment was more in line with treatment recommendations

-- that GPs referred even more patients to physiotherapists
+- that GPs referred more patients to physiotherapists

-- that the physiotherapists sent more epicrisis to the referring doctor
+- that the physiotherapists sent several case reports to the referring doctor

 - better health outcomes for patients

-- reduction of the proportion of "unnecessary" referrals to an orthopedist where the first-line treatment has not been tried first
+- reduction in the proportion of "unnecessary" referrals to orthopedists where first-line treatment has not been tried first

-- reduction of referrals to MRI for assessment of osteoarthritis
+- reduction of referrals to MRI for the assessment of osteoarthritis

 Recruitment has ended.